Common problems / Toyota / 2012-2017 / 7 min read

 Common problems to check

-Automatic or CVT shudder and delayed engagement
+Automatic shudder, flare, or delayed engagement

 Ask before you travel